 What is Eczema?

-If you’ve been plagued by itchy, inflamed skin, scratches appearing out of nowhere and red rashes, you may have eczema.
+Itchy, inflamed skin, scratches appearing out of nowhere and red rashes, you may have eczema.
 Eczema is a common skin problem that, thankfully, isn’t contagious.
 Contrary to some common beliefs, eczema isn’t an infection.
 Instead, it is a hypersensitivity to environmental triggers, which causes itchy skin, often covered with scaly dry patches.
-Triggers can be anything from laundry detergent to dyes, soaps, pollen or fabrics (x).
-Although the terms eczema and atopic dermatitis are sometimes used interchangeably, atopic dermatitis (AD) is a form of chronic, severe eczema (x).
+Triggers can be anything from laundry detergent to dyes, soaps, pollen or fabrics.
+Although the terms eczema and atopic dermatitis are interchangeable, atopic dermatitis (AD) is chronic, severe eczema. (x)

-Over 30 percent of Americans have eczema (x).
-It starts as early as infancy and may last until adulthood; in sum, it tends to come and go as far as fluctuations.
+Over 30 percent of Americans have eczema. (x) It starts as early as infancy and may last until adulthood.
+In summary, if you have had eczema, you notice that it tends to come and go as far as fluctuations.
 For some people, it flares up but then fades for months or years.
 Some of those with eczema as children will also have it as adults, but others will “grow out” of it.

-Although eczema and atopic dermatitis aren’t infections, they can lead to infections because the itching is so intense that people often break the skin with their fingernails, thus leading to infections of the epidermis (x).
+Although eczema and atopic dermatitis aren’t infections, they can lead to infections because the itching is so intense that people often break the skin with their fingernails, thus leading to conditions of the epidermis — the skin. (x)

 Eczema is one of three disorders called the atopic triad — the tendency for hay fever, eczema and allergic asthma (x) — to occur together.
-A person with an atopy allergy usually is hypersensitive to dander, dust mites, pollen, certain foods or environmental pollutants, as well as some kinds of fabric, soaps, dyes and chemicals.
+If you have an atopic allergy, usually, you are hypersensitive to dander, dust mites, pollen, certain foods or environmental pollutants, as well as some kinds of fabric, soaps, dyes and chemicals.

 Causes of Eczema and Atopic Dermatitis

-Eczema is thought to be caused by a genetic flaw that reduces or inhibits the body’s production of filaggrin (x), a protein that uses keratin to form a tough barrier-like structure in skin cells (x).
-People with atopic dermatitis may lack the correct amount or correct type of filaggrin, which can cause irritants and allergens to enter the skin much more deeply than they normally would (x).
+Eczema stems from a genetic flaw that reduces or inhibits the body’s production of filaggrin, (x) a protein that uses keratin to form a rigid barrier-like structure in skin cells. (x) People with atopic dermatitis may lack the correct amount or correct type of filaggrin, which can cause irritants and allergens to enter the skin much more deeply than they usually would. (x)